ArunanSivanathan/customFlow/README.md

 ---

-## D. Flow Metadata and Generalisation
+## D. Flow Metadata and Generalization

-While TCP headers can exhibit device-specific characteristics [5], we intentionally exclude them to preserve **model generalisability**.
+While TCP headers can exhibit device-specific characteristics [5], we intentionally exclude them to preserve **model generalization**.
-Our design prioritises capturing discriminative information from the **transport-layer payload**, which often embeds unique **application-layer** behaviours revealing manufacturer signatures or functionality traits.
+Our design prioritizes capturing discriminative information from the **transport-layer payload**, which often embeds unique **application-layer** behaviors revealing manufacturer signatures or functionality traits.

 Each custom flow includes the following metadata: